Mtillmann/jpeg-xmp-writer/readme.md

 ## Basic Usage (Node)

-Since node lacks Domparser and has no global crypto object, you need install and additional dependency and pass a few extra options to the `writeXMP` function:
+Since node lacks a native DomParser and has no global crypto object, you need install and additional dependency and pass a few extra arguments to the `writeXMP` function:

 Install `@xmldom/xmldom`: